lizac9/project1-glasgow-necropolis/README.md

 3. Intro section:

-    - The introduction is brief and informative.It emphasises the cemetery's position in the history of Europe and highlights the beautiful juxtapositions between the cemetery and the city that surrounds it.
+    - The introduction is brief and informative.
+It emphasises the cemetery's position in the history of Europe and highlights the beautiful juxtapositions between the cemetery and the city that surrounds it.

 2. Location and Opening Hours Section: